pingan8787/awesome-ai-tools/README.md

 246. [Zite](https://www.zite.ai/) 👉 Revolutionize your ads, emails, and outreach with unlimited high-end copy variations, generated in seconds.

 247. [Saga AI](https://saga.so/ai) 👉 Saga AI is the creative assistant inside Saga that helps you draft content, generate creative ideas, fix grammar, and translate to more than 20 languages in 1 click next to all your notes and tasks.

+248. [Humanizer PRO](https://texthumanizer.pro) 👉 Humanizer PRO is an AI text humanizer that transforms AI-generated content into natural, human-sounding text that bypasses AI detectors.
+Features stealth, academic, and SEO modes.
+Available as web app and MCP server for ChatGPT, Claude, Cursor.

 ## 3. <a name='Dev'></a>💻 Dev